ctrl-alt-del/devenv/README.md

 ## RVM on Mac
 You may also use RVM to install and manage your Ruby and Rails.
-RVM stands for Ruby Version Manager; it is a convenient way to manage multiple versions of Ruby and Rails (e.g. the system default version and the latest version) because sometimes you may want to keep the older version of Ruby to keep the capabililty or whatever.
+RVM stands for Ruby Version Manager; it is a convenient way to manage multiple versions of Ruby and Rails (e.g. the system default version and the latest version) because sometimes you may want to keep the older version of Ruby to keep the compatibility or whatever.

 You may learn more details about RVM on its home page:
 ```sh